Cugniere/aoc-2022/12/README.md

 ## Part One

-I didn't had a lot of time to solve today's problem so I went to the simplest solution I could find, using Dijkstra to find the shortest path from the starting point to the ending point.
+I didn't had a lot of time to solve today's problem so I went to the simplest solution I could find, using breadth first search to find the shortest path from the starting point to the ending point.

 ```python
 from collections import deque